mazelife/logparser_blog_post/README.rst

 	?> cabal build

-This project builds an executable that will be located in ``dist/build/goose/``.
-This executable can be moved to ``/usr/local/bin`` once it's built.
+This project builds an executable that will be located in ``dist/build/parser/``.